westerndigitalcorporation/zonedstorage.io/docs/linux/zbd-api.md

 ### Device Zoned Model

-The zone model of a zoned device can be discovered using the `zoned` device queue attribute file.
-For instance, for a zoned block device named *sdb*, the following shell command displays the device zoned model.
+The zone model of a zoned device can be discovered by using the `zoned` device queue attribute file.
+For example: for a zoned block device named *sdb*, the following shell command displays the device zoned model.

 ```plaintext